-We serve the majority of our natural channel retail customers through food distributors, such as US Foods, which purchases, stores, sells and delivers our products to Whole Foods, and United Natural Foods, Inc. ("UNFI"), which was Whole Foods' distributor through March 2020.
-As a result, we are not able to precisely attribute our net revenue to Whole Foods.
-In the fiscal year ended December 26, 2021, UNFI accounted for approximately 18% of our net revenue and US Foods, Inc. accounted for approximately 14% of our net revenue.
+We serve the majority of our natural channel retail customers, including Whole Foods, through food distributors, such as United Natural Foods, Inc. ("UNFI").
+In the fiscal year ended December 25, 2022, UNFI accounted for approximately 26% of our net revenue.
 We rely on third-party data and internal analysis to calculate the portion of retail sales attributable to Whole Foods.
-Based on this third-party data and internal analysis, Whole Foods accounted for approximately 25% of our retail sales in the fiscal year ended December 26, 2021.
+We rely on third-party data to calculate the portion of retail sales attributable to retailers, but this data is inherently imprecise because it is based on gross sales generated by our products sold at retailers, without accounting for price concessions, promotional activities or chargebacks, and because it measures retail sales for only the portion of our retailers serviced through distributors.
+Based on this third-party data and internal analysis, Whole Foods accounted for approximately 23% of our retail sales in the fiscal year ended December 25, 2022.
 We have also entered into certain chargeback and vendor agreements with Whole Foods.
-Glenda Flanagan, a member of our Board, was, prior to February 2022, an Executive Vice President and Senior Advisor at Whole Foods.
+Glenda Flanagan, a member of our Board, was, until February 2022, an Executive Vice President and Senior Advisor at Whole Foods.